Free Education

 • “I’m not discussing this right now.”

-• “I’m willing to talk when voices are calm.”
+• “I’m willing to talk when the conversation stays respectful.”

 • “I’ve already answered that.”

-High-conflict behavior feeds on reaction.
-Short, neutral responses reduce emotional payoff and help your nervous system stay regulated.
+High-conflict behavior can feed on reaction.
+Short, neutral responses reduce emotional payoff and help your nervous system stay more regulated.

 When Coaching Can Help

 Education gives you awareness.
-Coaching helps you apply it to your real-life situation — especially when emotions, history, and legal or family dynamics are involved.
+Coaching helps you apply that awareness to your real-life situation, especially when emotions, divorce, co-parenting, court issues, or family conflict are involved.

 People often seek coaching when:

-• They want feedback on boundaries or responses
+• They want help organizing boundaries or responses.